Skip to main content

 Pay for your kid’s education

 If you have one or (gasp) several children of college-age years, we feel your pain.
 How much you pay to borrow money for their ongoing education will become critical.
 It almost goes without saying, but make sure you use any federal financial aid first before considering tapping into your home’s equity.
 The last thing you want to do when teaching your kids how to adult is to borrow too much against your own future.
-That’s why locking in a low interest rate now on a home equity loan makes smart money sense as stubborn inflation persists.
+That’s why locking in a low interest rate now on a home equity loan makes smart money sense as inflation anxiety persists.

 Woman fixing a light bulb on a ceiling lamp